corrode/corrode.github.io/content/podcast/s01e04-arroyo/index.md

 Arroyo was founded in 2022 by Micah Wylde and is based in San Francisco, CA.
 It is backed by [Y Combinator](https://www.ycombinator.com/) (YC W23).
-The companies mission is to accelerate the transition from batch-processing to a streaming-first world.
+The companies' mission is to accelerate the transition from batch-processing to a streaming-first world.

 ### About Micah Wylde